rriggin/mixpanel_tools/README.md

 # mixpanel_tools
-some tools for working with mixpanel data
+Some tools for working with mixpanel data

+Took the initial ruby script from mixpanel library and added export to JSON and CSV.